adobe-sign/AdobeSignJavaSdk/docs/WidgetsApi.md

 # **getParticipantSet**
 > DetailedWidgetParticipantSetInfo getParticipantSet(authorization, widgetId, participantSetId, xApiUser, xOnBehalfOfUser, ifNoneMatch)

-Retrieves the participant set of a widget identified by widgetId in the path.
+Retrieves the participant set of a web form identified by widgetId in the path.

 ### Example
 ```java